 Business analysis has emerged as a core business practice in the 21st century.
 As the vital link between a firm’s information technology capabilities and its business objectives, skilled business analysts contribute to the profitability of companies large and small, in most every industry.
 Business analyst training can help you seize opportunities presented by a rapidly changing marketplace, by preparing you with the skills modern organizations need to remain competitive.

 In today’s complex business environment, an organization’s adaptability, agility, and ability to manage constant change through innovation can be keys to success.
-Traditional methods will no longer lead to reaching objectives under current economic conditions.
+Traditional methods may no longer lead to reaching objectives when economic conditions are unfavorable.
 That’s where business analysis comes in.
-Innovative corporations achieve goals through projects that translate customer needs into new products, services, and profits.
-And business analysts make it all happen more efficiently and effectively.
+Corporations achieve goals through projects that translate customer needs into new products, services, and profits.
+Business analysts can make it all happen more efficiently and effectively.

-The business analyst’s chief role is helping businesses implement technology solutions in a cost-effective way by determining the requirements of a project or program, and communicating them clearly to all stakeholders, facilitators and partners.
+The business analyst’s primary objective is helping businesses implement technology solutions in a cost-effective way by determining the requirements of a project or program, and communicating them clearly to stakeholders, facilitators and partners.

-Business analysis training teaches requirements management – the core skill of every business analyst.
-Developing technical solutions to business problems, or to advance a company’s sales efforts, begins with defining, analyzing and documenting requirements; managing requirements at the project level leads to fulfilling business needs.
+Business analysis training teaches requirements management – one of the core skills of business analysts.
+Developing technical solutions to business problems, or to advance a company’s sales efforts, begins with defining, analyzing and documenting requirements.
+Managing requirements at the project level can help fulfill business needs.